timorzadir/dotfiles/readme.md

-# Jesper's dotfiles
+# Asbjørn's dotfiles

-This is Jesper Karsrud's dotfiles, with awesome stuff in it!
+This is Asbjørn Ulsberg's dotfiles, with awesome stuff in it!

 ## How does it work?